|

 generally grow in a mono-culture, they seem to benefit from

+having a whole range of other species around.
 I am not sure I understand how these symbiotic

 relationships between plants work but neither is it